basketcase03/The_Reddit_Flair_Detection/README.md

 # The_Reddit_Project

- The Jupyter Notebooks:
+ ### The Jupyter Notebooks:
 This folder contains all the three jupyter notebooks along with the final dataset saved as a .csv file.
 It also contains a folder called attempts, which has all the previous attempts at the final notebooks.
-Gathering Data Final - Contains the data gathering process.
+#### Gathering Data Final - Contains the data gathering process.
-Exploratory Data Analysis Final - Contains the data exploring process.
+#### Exploratory Data Analysis Final - Contains the data exploring process.
-nl_algo - Contains the application of ML alogorithms to collected data.
+#### ml_algo - Contains the application of ML alogorithms to collected data.
 Also includes analysis of the algorithms in form of the classification report, confusion matrix and accuracy score.

-The_Django_Website:
+### The_Django_Website:
 Contains the django app.
 It makes use of the django rest framework for the api.
-Procfile,nltk.txt and requirements.txt are needed to deploy it on Heroku.
+#### Procfile,nltk.txt and requirements.txt are needed to deploy it on Heroku.
-The webapp contains the information regarding the website.
+#### The webapp contains the information regarding the website.
-The api contains information regarding the api.
+#### The api contains information regarding the api.

-Requirements-
+### Requirements-

-We need a Reddit account :
+#### We need a Reddit account :
 Then go to apps and create an app ( it needs to be a script ) Use the information to set up Reddit instance ( client_id, client_secret, username, password, user_agent ) in the data gathering notebook.

-We also need a Google Could Platform account :
+#### We also need a Google Could Platform account :
 Create service account and download the JSON file with credentials and enter the path in the data gathering notebook in front of the GOOGLE_APPLICATION_CREDENTIALS.

 (Python  : Python 3.7.3)